-- Staff Senate shall hold regular monthly meetings on the first Thursday of each month.
+- Staff Senate shall hold regular monthly meetings, preferentially, on the first Thursday of each month.

-- All agenda items should be submitted to the Staff Senate Chairperson to be placed on the agenda for the Senate meeting in which they are intended.
-All submissions should be in writing and received by the Chairperson at least seven (7) business days prior to the meeting.
+- All agenda items should be submitted to the Staff Senate Chair to be placed on the agenda for the Senate meeting in which they are intended.
+All submissions should be via email and received by the Chairperson at least one week prior to the meeting.

 - Any University staff member who is not an elected or appointed Senate member may submit a written request to be placed on the agenda to bring a matter before Staff Senate.
-All requests should be received by the Staff Senate Chairperson at least seven (7) business days prior to the meeting.
+All requests should be received by the Staff Senate Chair at least one week prior to the meeting.

-- Minutes as recorded by the Secretary shall be sent to all senators within seven (7) business days following each regularly scheduled meeting.
+- Minutes as recorded by the Secretary shall be sent to all senators within one week following each regularly scheduled meeting.
 The minutes shall be posted on the Staff Senate website following Senate approval at the next regular meeting.

 Section 2.
 Special Meetings

-The Staff Senate Chairperson may call special meetings of the Senate as deemed necessary or at the written request of three (3) Senators.
+The Staff Senate Chair may call special meetings of the Senate as deemed necessary or at the written request of three (3) Senators.

 A quorum is required to have an official meeting and conduct business.
 Quorum shall be set at one-half of those deemed voting members of the Senate.
-Fulfillment of quorum is determined by the Senate Secretary immediately following Senator roll call and provided to the Chairperson before official business takes place.
-Representatives of Faculty Senate, Student Government Association, Parliamentarian and the Senate Executive Board are non-voting.
+Fulfillment of quorum is determined by the Senate Secretary immediately following Senator roll call and provided to the Chair before official business takes place.
+Representatives of Faculty Senate, Student Government Association, Parliamentarian, and the Past Chair are non-voting.

 If during the course of a senate meeting quorum is lost, the Secretary shall inform the Chair that no further official business may be conducted.
 In that event, the Senate shall refer to the most current edition of Robert’s Rules of Order for appropriate options.

-- Method of voting shall be conducted by a show of hands unless a Senator requests an alternate method (e.g. secret ballot, roll call vote, etc).
+- Method of voting shall be conducted verbally unless a Senator makes a motion for an alternate method (e.g. secret ballot, roll call vote, etc).
 If the Chair or Parliamentarian is in doubt of the vote’s outcome a subsequent hand vote may be called.